RaysOfStarLight/jackbox-rc1-challenge/README.md

 ##Title: Jackbox RC1 Challenge

 ##Prizes:
 There are two prizes.
-The first $500 dollar prize goes to the person/team who develops the most complete and innovative application with Jackbox.
-The second $300 prize goes to the person/team who finds the most issues with <a href='http://jackbox.us'>Jackbox</a>.
+The first $500 dollar prize goes to the participant who develops the most interesting application with Jackbox.
+The second $300 prize goes to the participant who finds the most issues with <a href='http://jackbox.us'>Jackbox</a>.

 ##Rules of the Challenge:
 1. Deliverables for the challenge (source code) will be accepted via pull requests onto https://github.com/LouHenryAlvarez/jackbox-rc1-challenge
-* You must enter the challenge and submit your code before midnight on the deadline of the challenge.
+* You must be entered into the challenge and submit your code before midnight on the deadline of the challenge
 * Entries will be accepted via an email stating your intent and sent to:  **service_delivered@ymail.com**
 * You MUST HAVE and include your __GitHub account__ in the body of the email.
 This can be as simple as:

-        Please enter my github account #___________________ into the Jackbox challenge.
+        Please enter github account #___________________ into the Jackbox challenge.

-* If we do not have an email stating your intent with the GitHub account you intend to use you will not be entered.
+* If we do not have an email stating your intent with the GitHub account you intend to use you will not be entered
 * Entry into the challenge via any other means will not be accepted
 * Entry into the challenge via the method above will mean your automatic and unconditional acceptance of all the rules of this challenge also including but not limited to the following:
   * the criteria of the challenge